Report: Trump commission did not find widespread voter fraud

 Dunlap said he is unsure whether the administration has released all relevant documents, and said the matter is in litigation.
 He said he was repeatedly rebuffed when he sought access to commission records including meeting materials, witness invitations and correspondence.

-He released his findings on a website .
+Dunlap released his findings on a website .

+Emails released by Dunlap and promoted by the nonprofit American Oversight, which represented Dunlap, include examples of Republican voting integrity commissioners emailing each other as they worked on information requests without including Democrats.

+“Indeed, a very few commissioners worked to buttress their pre-ordained conclusions shielded from dissent or dialogue from those commissioners not included in the discussions,” Dunlap said in his Friday letter.

 Associated Press writer John Hanna in Topeka, Kansas, contributed to this report.